Published in News

 Poor Linux support to blame

-days ago Linux messiah Linus Torvalds made his feelings about Nvidia clear, with some colorful language and a finger.
+A few days ago Linux messiah Linus Torvalds made his feelings about Nvidia clear, with some colorful language and a finger.
 Torvalds wasn’t too happy about Nvidia’s Linux support and the issue seems to be coming back to haunt the Green Goblin.

 It seems that Nvidia lost a massive order for about 10 million GPUs a few weeks back.
 The order was placed by the Chinese government and Nvidia was supposed to supply the GPUs for a batch of computers based on the Longsoon processor and a homegrown Linux-based OS.